floehden/NetAuto-Bootcamp/Topics/Programming/Go/Challenges/Arista/Day-14.md

 package main

 import (
 	"fmt"
 	"os"

 	"github.com/aristanetworks/goeapi"
 )

 func main() {
-    node, err := goeapi.Connect("ceos1")
+	node, err := goeapi.ConnectTo("ceos1")
 	if err != nil {
 		fmt.Printf("Error connecting to node: %v\n", err)
 		os.Exit(1)
 	}

 	configCmds := []string{
+		"enable",
+		"configure terminal",
 		"interface Loopback1",
 		"ip address 2.2.2.2/32",
 		"description \"Another Loopback\"",
 		"interface Ethernet99", // This interface likely doesn't exist "ip address 3.3.3.3/24",
 	}

-    response, err := node.Configure(configCmds)
+	response, err := node.RunCommands(configCmds, "text")
 	if err != nil {
 		fmt.Printf("Error during batch configuration: %v\n", err)
 		// You might need to inspect the 'response' object if available
 		// to see which specific command failed if the underlying eAPI
 		// library provides that granularity in the error.
 	} else {
 		fmt.Printf("Batch configuration results: %+v\n", response)
 	}

 	// For more granular error checking, you might need to send commands one by one
 	// or check the "errors" field in the raw JSON response if the API returns it.
 	// goeapi often abstracts this, returning an error for the whole batch on first failure.
 }
 ```